11 Reasons Why YouTube Was Able to Support 100 Million Video Views a Day With Only 9 Engineers

 They used cache to prevent repeating expensive operations.
 It allowed them to scale reads.

-Also they implemented caching at many levels - and it reduced latency.
+Also they implemented caching at many levels - it reduced latency.

 8. Rank Your Stuff